 There’s good reasons for this shift.
 Recent studies have shown that micro-credentials and certifications can be a substantial benefit to someone’s career.
 At the same time, those same studies show that the kind of certification you get makes a big difference, both in terms of costs and benefits.
 Happily, the most accessible certifications also tend to have the best outcomes: public institutions, like community colleges, which offer easily obtained low-cost credentials for technical training, offer the best value by far.

 That means, as Rusty Greiff of JFF notes, “By allowing learners to access faster, lower-cost pathways to career advancement, microcredentials also have the power to act as one part of the solution to long-standing inequities in education and the workforce.”

 Greiff believes that certifications and micro-credentials are poised to grow exponentially in the near future.
-There’s a downside to that, however: the same predatory, for-profit, colleges that prey on the economically vulnerable are likely to get into certifications and micro-credentials, too.
-Studies show that for-profit colleges often exploit the students who can afford it least, many of whom would have been better off if they’d never enrolled at all.
+There’s a downside to that, however: institutions that prey on the economically vulnerable are likely to get into certifications and micro-credentials, too.

 Certifications and micro-credentials can only serve to benefit educational equity if they come with more opportunity than cost.
 As certifications and micro-credentials grow, we need to make sure that the best options are accessible to the people who need them most.